 Retirement communities are literally developed for aging adults.
 There will always be safety features!
 ADA-compliant accessibility is usually at the forefront of all designs.
 And, you can usually expect homes to have plenty of handrails, low cabinets, and even senior-friendly bathrooms.
 Gated access and key-entry are also pretty common.

 Increased safety measures will sometimes mean less freedom in other areas.
 Because of this, things like visitation times may be limited.
+Or, pets may not be allowed.

 Retirement communities are cheaper than nursing facilities.
 Also, when you think about amenities, services, and lifestyle – you may find that your overall cost of living is now cheaper.